fizzle77/JAFDTC/doc/Airframe_F16C.md

 of the allowable range.
 Clicking the reset button at the bottom of the column will reset all four of the parameters (BQ, BI, SQ, and SI) in the column to their default values.

+### Countermeasure Program Visualizer

+Below the programming table is a graphical representation of the countermeasure programs.
+This shows the timing of the flare and chaff releases on a common timeline.
+Gold circles represent flares while teal diamonds represent chaff.

 ## DLNK: Datalink

 The datalink system manages parameters set through the DED DLNK page.
 These parameters control